gertingold/tools4scicomp/manuscript/git.rst

    $ git status
    On branch master

-   Initial commit
+   No commits yet

    nothing to commit (create/copy files and use "git add" to track)

-The output first tells us that we are on a branch called ``master``.
+The output first tells us that we are on a branch called ``master`` [#github_master_main]_.
 Later, we will discuss the concept of branches and it will be useful to know this possibility of finding out the current branch.
 For the moment, we can ignore this line.
 Furthermore, Git informs us that we not committed anything yet so that the upcoming commit would be the initial one.
 However, since we have not created any files, there is nothing to commit.
 As promised earlier, Git tries to be helpful and adds some information about what we could do.
 Obviously, we first have to create a file in the project directory.

 So let us go ahead and create a very simple Python file: